Belesys I: Details

 From 407 to 401 B.C.
-BC Belesys ruled Achaemenid Syria as the satrap of Eber-Nari, as mentioned by Xenophon in his Anabasis (1.4.10).
+BC Belesys I ruled Achaemenid Syria as the satrap of Eber-Nari, as mentioned by Xenophon in his Anabasis (1.4.10).
 On his journey to Mesopotamia, the rebellious prince Cyrus the Younger is noted to have burnt down the palace and gardens of Belesys on the Dardas River near Aleppo – an "irreversible hostile act" that suggests Cyrus and the satrap were "implacable foes".